LarryCN/VEDiC/Readme.txt

 About file decription: some of the files are the same as the previous homework So please reference github/index_and_query/Readme.txt
 ------------------------------------------------------------------------------
+Data
+As each wiki dataset is 84GB(too large), and include lots of redirection data, which is not useful, we need to extract useful data firstly.
+Then we use one dataset(each group get most 30 versions), extract 1.4GB data.

 Base line: index size 2.1GB

 Using our approach: positional index total 144MB